Starburst Galaxy

 • Varchar type: For a VARCHAR type, specify a SCALAR or JSON VARCHAR type.
 For TIMESTAMP and TIMESTAMP WITH TIMEZONE types, specify a iso601 or unixtime type.

-The options menu in the header section includes a Reload detected columns option that lets you restore any altered field entries to the original inferred values.
+The more_vert options menu in the header section includes a Reload detected columns option that lets you restore any altered field entries to the original inferred values.

 Click visibility to show and hide any nested columns.